-The concept of order books on an exchange: An exchange (like GDAX or Kraken) allows you to trade coins with other users.
+The concept of order books on an exchange: An exchange (like Coinbase Pro or Kraken) allows you to trade coins with other users.
 Essentially everyone places buy or sell orders on an order book (a list of orders placed for trading “pairs” like BTC/USD, LTC/ETH, BTC/ETH, etc.).
 Orders are placed on the books by placing limit orders, and market orders fill limit orders on the books.
 Those who take liquidity (create market orders) are called “takers” and those who make liquidity (let limit orders sit on the books) are called “makers.”

 What is a market order?
-A market order is the easiest trade to do, but in-trade generally involves extra fees (again, see maker vs. taker fees for an example).
-When you buy/sell via a market order you’ll buy/sell cryptocurrency at the market price plus a fee if applicable immediately (you are matched up with one or more other buyers/sellers via the exchange you are trading on until your order is filled at or around the current market price; you are buying/selling limit orders.
-This can backfire when there the market is volatile, as you can end up buying a lower or higher price than expected, but when the market is active you’ll typically buy at or close to the market price (maybe a few pennies USD off the price you hit buy at).
+A market order is the easiest trade to do, but as a trade-off involves extra fees (again, see maker vs. taker fees for an example).
+When you buy or sell via a market order, you’ll buy or sell cryptocurrency at the market price plus an immediate fee, if applicable.
+You are matched up with one or more buyers and sellers by the exchange you are trading on until your order is filled at or around the current market price; you are buying/selling limit orders.
+This can backfire when the market is volatile.
+You can end up buying or selling at a lower or higher price than expected, but when the market is active and steady you’ll typically buy and sell at, or close to, the market price.
 TIP: Market orders may be partially “filled” at several prices.
 ADVICE: Market orders are the best when there are a lot of buyers and sellers and there is little to no spread (meaning little to no gap between bids and asks).
 This helps ensure you will buy / sell at or around the market price.
 Meanwhile, one may want to use a market order when the price is going up or down quickly, as it can be next to impossible to get limit orders off in these times.
 Sometimes it is worth the slippage to get a market buy or sell in during a bull run or crash, but its generally better to plan ahead and avoid being in this situation.
 The bottomline here is that market orders require some extra considerations in the cryptocurrency market due to the low volume of some markets (low volume = higher risk of slippage).

 What is a stop order?
-A stop order (a buy-stop or stop-loss) is when you choose a price higher for selling, or lower for buying, that you want to trigger a market order at (to protect losses or take advantage of a run up).
-Stops are a smart way to manage losses, but they are also oddly the riskiest of all trades in cryptocurrency in some ways.
-This is because the market is often volatile and sometimes there is low volumes.
-Did you hear about the time ether went to tens cents from like three hundred for a moment and people ended up automatically selling for that price due to placing stop orders?
-That is because stop orders initiate a market order when you hit the stop price!
-That means like with market orders stop orders can experience “slippage” (where you buy high or sell low without intending to).
+A stop order (a buy-stop or stop-loss) is when you choose a price higher for selling, or lower for buying, that you want to trigger a market order at (to protect losses or take advantage of a run-up).
+Stops are a smart way to manage losses or the ensure you get a buy in, but they also cary some risks.
+The risk come from that fact that the market is often volatile and sometimes there is low volumes.
+Did you hear about the time Ether went to tens cents from something like three hundred for a moment?
+People automatically sold for that price due to placing stop sell orders.
+That is because stop sell orders initiate a market order when you hit the stop price.
+That means, as with market orders, stop orders can experience “slippage” where you buy high or sell low without intending to.
 If you and everyone else on earth sets a stop for that magic price suggested by popular-crypto-magazine X… that means everyone and their mother will set off a market order to sell or buy at the same time.
-This isn’t to suggest one shouldn’t set a stop order (you should in most cases), it is only to suggest that one should be careful and think about things like trading volume when setting stop orders.
+This isn’t to suggest you shouldn’t set a stop order; you should in most cases.
+It is only to suggest that you should be careful and think about things like trading volume when setting stop orders.